 To review all potential applications for vacant Board of Director positions, taking into consideration the three counties Mid-Shore Board of REALTORS serves and the diversity of the membership.
 Committee members are selected by the Immediate Past President and may meet one to two times as needed.

 Professional Standards Committee: Connie Loveland, Chair

 To hold hearings and issue decisions on complaints of violation of the Code of Ethics, or the Mid-Shore Board of REALTORSÒ bylaws, Rules & Regulations, made against members either by the Board of Directors, a Committee of the Board, other members of the Board or the general public.
 To hear and decide differences between REALTORÒ active members of the Board relative to money matters and to assist when disputes arise between members of the Board or any other Board.
 This group meets on as needed to review a Code of Ethic or Arbitration complaint; must attend a 3-hour training yearly.

-RPAC Committee: Daphne Cawley, Chairman
+RPAC Committee: Daphne Cawley, Chair